BirthdayResearch/quantum/README.md

 ### When bridging from DeFiChain, what is the expected signed message?

 Expected message should be similar to `0x9a2618a0503cf675a85e4519fc97890fba5b851d15e02b8bc8f351d22b46580059c03992465695e89fc29e528797972d05de0b34768d5d3d7f772f2422eb9af01b == relayerAddress._signTypedData(domainData, eip712Types, eip712Data)`.
 This data is signed by the relayer address.
 Data that hasn't been signed by the relayer address will revert with the error `FAKE_SIGNATURE`.

-### Sample metamask transaction of claim transaction?

-TODO

-### General explanation on how the contract works from an EVM perspective?

-TODO

 ## Contract Operations